ghilesZ/automata-random-generation/README.md

   Show timing information for each step (tree → regexp → automaton → determinization → minimization).

 * `-verbose`
-  Print detailed statistics about generated automata (e.g., number of states, transitions, imbalance).
+  Print details about the generation process and the generated automata (e.g., number of states, transitions, imbalance).

 * `-svg`
   Output the minimized automaton as an SVG file.